-I don’t think I really even understood what D-Day was until I was
+I don’t think I even understood what D-Day was until I was

-This book follows the same format as the Pearl Harbor book, with an introduction leading up to D-Day, and then the events of the day.
-It explains why this invasion was so important in the Allies’ efforts to win the war.
-It includes a good map showing where each of the beaches were in relation to the others, and all the intricate details that were a part of this massive plan.
+This book follows the same format as the Pearl Harbor book, with an introduction leading up to D-Day and then the day’s events.
+It explains why this invasion was so crucial in the Allies’ efforts to win the war.
+It includes a good map showing where each of the beaches was in relation to the others and all the intricate details that were a part of this massive plan.

 The Assassination of John F. Kennedy